 Divide Up Your Day

-Divide up your day in to 15-20 minute segments instead of trying to get everything done in one fell swoop.
+When you homeschool with a todder, divide up your day in to 15-20 minute segments instead of trying to get everything done in one fell swoop.

 Plan on spending a few minutes working on phonics with your older child, then play games with your toddler.
 Put your little one in the high chair while you teach your oldest a math lesson.
 Then chase the kids outside to run around.